thomasamal123/AI-Based-Parental-Alert-System-for-Detecting-Harmful-Online-Content/README.md

 - Safe
 - Harmful

+When harmful content is detected, the system triggers an automated parental alert, displaying a warning message in the application and generating a simulated email notification to inform the parent or guardian.

-It also provides an alert mechanism and stores detected cases with timestamps for monitoring purposes.
+It also stores detected cases with timestamps for monitoring and tracking purposes.
 ---

 ## Objectives